joe7575/pdp13/README.md

 - Machine code
 - Telewriter
 - Punch tapes
+- Terminals
+- Hard disks
+- Tape drives
+- Can boot from the drives
 - Monitor program with assembler / disassembler (in-game)
 - RAM and ROM chips to expand the computer
 - Communication possibilities between computers